 The Invisible Journey to What Feels Effortless

-by Gala Bent, Professor of Illustration
+by Gala Bent, Cornish Design faculty

 As a faculty member in Illustration, I am constantly reminding my students of their powerful place inside a community of learners.
 Students often go to school to learn from experts, but they grow in leaps and bounds when they also remain open to learning from their talented, insightful classmates and enter a process of making, critiquing, and refining based on feedback from both their professors and their peers.
-The result is a richer, more thoughtful and more polished final product.
+The result is a richer, more thoughtful, and more polished final product.

 Below is an example of this process, shown by permission from Cornish student Ben Hose (DE ’22).
 The assignment, called “Color as Character,” was to produce a spread of a graphic novel, using color as a significant element.
 The project went through several phases of development, from sketching to prototype to finished product, with feedback from peers and faculty along the way.